 Keeping the Equilibrium in Your Endocannabinoid System

-Until 1990ties, although much more phytocannabinoids were discovered, the mechanisms of their function were still a secret.
-A breakthrough was made after discovery of two forms of cannabinoid receptors for which THC and CBD bond to.
+Until 1990ties, although scientists have discovered much more phytocannabinoids, the mechanisms of their function were still a secret.
+There was a breakthrough after the discovery of two forms of cannabinoid receptors for which THC and CBD bond.
 They were named CB1 and CB2.

-It took joining forces of molecular biology, neurology and other fields of medical research.
+It took the joining forces of molecular biology, neurology, and other fields of medical research.
 That is to discover that CB1 and CB2 are just a part of a much wider system, the ECS.

 This network of receptors and transmitters, which works in parallel to our Nervous and Immune System.
 Regulates feeding, response to diseases, stress reaction, energy levels and storage, cognition and memory, but also relaxation and sleep.

 It is common to all chordates and consists of three components: a) Endocannabinoids, b) Cannabinoid receptors c) Regulatory enzymes.

 Scientists realized that ECS is following all the major processes in the body.
 Influencing functions such as sleep, appetite, cognition, but also in our ability to fight against diseases, and doing so on a cellular level.
 The keyword regarding Endocannabinoid System is keeping the equilibrium or the homeostasis in our body.

 Bring the Balance Back…

 It was discovered that cannabinoid receptors CB1 and CB2 have a much larger density.
 Than any other form of cell membrane receptors in our body.
 CB1 receptor – responsive to THC, is predominantly found in the brain, and Central Nervous System.
-It is particularly concentrated in areas that have to do with mediating pain.
-And limbic system controlling the motion, and reward pathways.
+It has a particularly higher concentration in areas that have to do with mediating pain.
+And limbic systems controlling the motion, and reward pathways.
 So it has a lot of influence on how we relate to food, sexuality, or drugs for that matter.

 CB2 is found in organs connected to protective functions like Spleen, Tonsils.
-But also in the digestive tract, as in bowels it prevents inflammatory processes.
+But also in the digestive tract, as in the bowels, it prevents inflammatory processes.
 CB2 receptors act like the parallel immune system and stay relatively inactive in a healthy state.
 But when times get rough, that changes.